Nk125/Sulphur/README.md

 Competitor of [Marlborge for C++](https://github.com/PR3C14D0/Marlborge-Reloaded)

+(Made first as a joke with him and me, lol)

 Fixes issues and add more functionality + best practices (char[1024] FORBIDDEN HERE!!)

 Tested under Windows 8.1 x64